Transcript of the video

 I have no idea.

 "Chique" is a word I don't know.
-"To bite is to catch something with your mouth.
+"To bite is to grab something with your mouth.
 But I don't see the association here, no.

 Okay, I'll give you an example.
 For example, if you don't like shots, when you go to the doctor, for example, to have your blood drawn.
-I'm going to say, "Bite down on your chew, it's over in 10 seconds."
+I'll say, "Bite down on your chew, it's over in 10 seconds."

 Wouldn't that be the equivalent of: "Get over yourself, make an effort."